 In this article, we’ll be sharing how best to get to this beach, other beaches nearby, and photos to get an idea of what Reef Beach is like.

-How to Get to Reef Beach
+How to Get There

 About Reef Beach

-in the 1970’s and 1980’s Reef Beach used to be a very popular nude beach, with big crowds of nudists and naturists visiting the beach on warm summer days.
+During the 1970s and 1980s, Reef Beach was a popular nude beach in Sydney, with big crowds of nudists and naturists visiting the beach on those warm summer days.

 But since 1993, nude bathing has been prohibited at Reef Beach.